kiminh/qlib/docs/component/estimator.rst

 The class `SomeModel` should be in the module `custom_model`, and Qlib could parse the `module_path` to load the class.

-Learn more about how to integrate custom model into Qlib, see detial in `Integration <../start/integration.html>`_.

-About data
+To Know more about ``Model``, please refer to `Model <model.html>`_.

+Data Field
 -----------------

-Qlib have provided a implemented data handler `ALPHA360`, which is used to load raw data, prepare features and label columns, preprocess data, split training, validation, and test sets.
-It is a subclass of `qlib.contrib.estimator.handler.BaseDataHandler` which provides some interfaces, for example:
+``Data Handler`` can be used to load raw data, prepare features and label columns, preprocess data(standardization, remove NaN, etc.), split training, validation, and test sets.
+It is a subclass of `qlib.contrib.estimator.handler.BaseDataHandler`.

-- `setup_feature`
-    Implement the interface to load the data features.

-- `setup_label`
-    Implement the interface to load the data labels and calculate user's labels.

-- `setup_processed_data`
-    Implement this interface for data preprocessing, such as preparing feature columns, discarding blank lines, and so on.

-The `ALPHA360` implements these interfaces as a subclass.
-Its original data is the stock data of CSI 500, and the tag is the excess return of `t+2` day.

-Qlib also provided two functions to help user init the data handler, user can override them for user's need.

-- `_init_kwargs`
-    User can init the kwargs of the data handler in this function, some kwargs may be used when init the raw df.
-    Kwargs are the other attributes in data.args, like dropna_label, dropna_feature

-- `_init_raw_df`
-    User can init the raw df, feature names and label names of data handler in this function.
-    If the index of feature df and label df are not same, user need to override this method to merge them (e.g. inner, left, right merge).

-User can use the specified data handler by config as following,
+Users can use the specified data handler by config as follows.

 .. code-block:: YAML

     data:
-        class: ALPHA360
+        class: QLibDataHandlerV1
-        provider_uri: C:\\Users\\v-shuyw\\qlib\\qlib_data\\qlib
         args:
             start_date: 2005-01-01
             end_date: 2018-04-30
             dropna_label: True
-            feature_label_config: /data/qlib/feature_config/feature_config.yaml
         filter:
             market: csi500
             filter_pipeline: